-4.3.8 NE2
+4.4.5 NE2

 In this subarea, gen. 1 is present as long subparallel branches that spread out radially from a fault outside of the southeastern map boundary (Fig. 22a and Table 9).
 The branches barely abut or intersect each other or create I nodes.
-Most of the branches run into the mapping boundaries at opposite sides, leading to an average branch length of 4.14 m.
-Generation 2 crosscuts gen. 1 almost orthogonally (Fig. 22b), leading to an increase in Y and X nodes along with a reduced average branch length of 0.8 m.
-Generation 4 (Fig. 22c) further reduces the average branch length to 0.45 m, with a slight increase in X and Y nodes.
-With the addition of gen. 5 (Fig. 22d), the average branch length is reduced to 0.16 m along with the addition of a large number of Y and X nodes.
+Most of the branches run into the mapping boundaries at opposite sides, leading to an average branch length

-A direct comparison of the node distribution for all domains is shown in ternary plots highlighting the changing node distribution during the network development (Fig. 12 upper).
-Results of the latest network state (analog to generations 1-5 for manually traced fractures) from the automatic trace extraction are depicted in Fig. 12 (lower half) for a direct comparison.
+- 480 of 4.14 m.
+Generation 2 crosscuts gen. 1 almost orthogonally (Fig. 22b) leading to an increase of Y and X nodes along with a reduced average branch length of 0.8 m.
+Generation 4 (Fig. 22c) further reduces the average branch length to 0.45 m, with a slight increase of X and Y nodes.
+With the addition of gen. 5 (Fig. 22d), the average branch length is reduced to 0.16 m along with the addition of a large number of Y and X nodes. - 485 A direct comparison of the node distribution for all domains is shown in ternary plots highlighting the changing node distribution during the network development (Fig. 12 upper).
+Results of the latest network state (analog to gen. 1 5 for manually-traced fractures) from the automatic trace extraction are depicted in Fig. 12 lower for a direct comparison.

-5 Discussion
+5. Discussion

-5.1 Manual vs. automatic tracing
+490 5.1 Manual vs automatic tracing

-Manual tracing of the fracture network is comprehensive but time consuming.
-At this quality of outcrop and resolution of imaging, human bias is minor (e.g., Andrews et al., 2019; Peacock et al., 2019), and similar results can be produced by different interpreters (e.g., Long et al., 2018).
-A manual interpreter's work can have some quality control from considering the work of another interpreter, while the reliability of the automatically mapped network entirely depends on ridge detection and image postprocessing parameters.
+Manual tracing of the fracture network is comprehensive but time-consuming.
+At this quality of outcrop and resolution of imaging, human bias is minor (e.g. Andrews et al., 2019; Peacock et al., 2019), and similar results can be produced by different interpreters (e.g. Long et al., 2018).
+A manual interpreter's work can gain quality control from considering the work of another interpreter, while the reliability of the automatically mapped network entirely depends on ridge detection and image post-processing parameters.

-Time is an important variable for both methods and was estimated in Sect.
-3.2 to compare manual and automatic trace extraction.
-For a network of traces in one domain, a minimum time of ca. 15 h is required for the manual tracing when quality checks are incorporated, which is comparable to the maximum time required for the complete automatic trace extraction.
-During these estimated periods of time, the interpreter's attention is required all the time in the manual method, whereas in the automatic method the interpreter only has to check the input parameters and the results.
-Thus, automatic mapping may save time for the interpreter; it is overall fast compared to manual mapping and additional time can be saved by parallelization of the process.
-However, the network needs to be checked for artifacts along with a general estimation of the reliability or capability of the method before it can be applied widely.
+- 495 entirely depends on ridge detection and image post-processing parameters.
+Time is an important variable for both methods and was estimated in section 3.2 to compare manual and automatic trace extraction.
+For a network of traces in one domain a minimum time of ca. 15 hours is required for the manual tracing when quality checks are incorporated, which is comparable to the maximum time required for the complete automatic trace extraction.
+During these estimated periods of time, the interpreter's attention is required all the - 500 time in the manual method, whereas in the automatic method the interpreter only has to check the input parameters and the results.
+Thus, automatic mapping may save personal time of the interpreter, it is overall fast compared to manual mapping and additional time can be saved by parallelization of the process.
+However, the network needs to be checked for artifacts along with a general estimation of the reliability or capability of the method before it can be applied widely. - 505 Based on an extrapolation of the time required to manually map the five domains, a complete interpretation of the whole dataset incorporating the so far unmapped areas of the bench and the other layers would take a manual interpreter several hundreds of hours of pure mapping time.
+An estimation of the required time for the automatic tracing to complete the whole outcrop based on the time required for the presented domains is not trivial because several aspects need to be considered.
+We selected areas of good outcrop quality and high fracture visibility for